MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data-copy-command.md

 Other known limitations:

 - When you load PARQUET files, column names must match exactly in the source and destination.
-If the name of the column in target table is different than that of the column name in the parquet file, that column is filled with NULL.
+If the name of the column in target table is different than that of the column name in the parquet file, the target table column is filled with NULL.
 - Identity enforcement isn't currently supported.
 - Auto create table isn't currently supported.
 If using the COPY command, you must create your table in advance.